michaelgermini/Building-Professional-Dashboards-with-Python-and-Tkinter/chapters/chapter07-database-integration/README.md

 ---

-**💡 Tip**: Use the navigation links above to easily move between chapters and resources!
+**💡 Tip**: Take your time with the exercises and examples.
+Practice is key to mastering these concepts!

+**🎯 Ready for the next challenge?** Continue to Chapter 8(../chapter08-*/README.md) to build on what you've learned!